Skip to main content

 Learn more about what Shared Living is all about here.

-2. Shared Living Provider Seeking a supportive home for a man with Asperger’s Syndrome.
+6. Shared Living Provider: Seeking a supportive home for a 41 year old man with Asperger’s Syndrome.
 He is interested in a non-smoking home, friendly dogs OK (but not German Shepherds), cats fine, either no kids or older respectful kids, wants to be part of the family and have someone care about his well-being but also have some privacy.
-A good high speed internet service is important as he is a gamer and also likes to watch TV.
+If you do not have high speed internet but cable or fiber optic is available, he will pay to have it installed.
 Can spend limited amounts of time home alone in the day.
 Is hoping to live in the village of Middlebury, Bristol or Vergennes.
-Generous tax free annual stipend of $30,000, monthly R&B payment of $814, and annual respite budget of $9,000.
+Generous tax free annual stipend of $30,000, monthly R&B payment of $826, and annual respite budget of $9,000.
 Please contact Jennifer Murdoch at Community Associates/Counseling Service of Addison County.
 (802)388-4021

-4. Shared Living Provider sought for a woman in her 50’s with a mild developmental disability is looking for a quiet and relaxing home.
-A mother-in-law apartment or place where she can have some privacy of her own would be ideal.
-She transitioned from independent living, and needs support in ensuring safety, medication oversight, and getting to her part time job in Brandon 4 times a week.
+8. Shared Living Provider A woman in her mid-60’s with a mild developmental disability is looking for a quiet and relaxing home.
+A mother-in-law apartment or place where she can have some privacy of her own would be ideal, but not required.
+She needs support in ensuring safety, medication oversight, and getting to doctor’s appointments.
 Experience with Alzheimer’s desirable.
 She loves animals and has an indoor cat.
-Enjoys listening to country music, going to church, playing card games, getting nails done, and eating out at her favorite restaurants.
+Enjoys listening to country music, going to church, playing card games, shopping, getting nails done, and eating out at her favorite restaurants.
 She is a smoker and has a colorful sense of humor.
-Generous tax-free annual stipend of $23,800, room and board payment of $9,770 and a respite budget.
-Call Molly at Community Associate.
-(802)388-4021
+Generous tax-free annual stipend of $ $27,705 room and board payment of $9920 and a respite budget.
+Call Tessa at Community Associates.
+(802)388-4021.
+Ext 229

-5. Shared living provider for a tech savvy man with Asperger’s Syndrome.
+9. Shared living provider for a tech savvy man with Asperger’s Syndrome.
 This active man in his 30s has interests in NPR, classical music, Scrabble, board games, reading, and jigsaw puzzles.
 Ideal provider will be able to provide a consistent routine and support a gluten-free diet.
 He receives some hours of staffed support in the community during the week.
-Generous annual tax-free stipend of $35,700, room & board of $9,770 and respite budgets.
-Contact Molly at Community Associates at (802)388-4021.
+Generous annual tax-free stipend of $35,700, room & board of $9,920 and respite budgets.
+Contact Jennifer Murdoch at Community Associates at (802)388-4021.

 (Application for Shared Living Provider is different than the agency application, please use application link below if interested in applying.)